Cell phone during the boat season: 907 987 8266 Captain Ketil

 Kaktovik Tours LLC is owned by Ketil, Vebjorn Aishana and Martin Apayauq Reitan.

 Ketil Reitan (58) was born in Norway and came to Alaska and crossed the Northern part of Alaska by dog team for the first time 30 years ago.
 During his first trip he met his wife, Evelyn Anguyak, and later settled down in Kaktovik.
 Ketil was a crew member in his father-in-law, Herman Aishanna's whaling crew for 6 years.
 Ketil hunted by dog team in the mountains, and ran the Iditarod sled dog race 6 times and has finished as high as 10th place.
-Ketil is still an active dog musher and he finished the Iditarod 14th place in 2018.
+Ketil is still an active dog musher, and he finished the Iditarod 14th place in 2018, and the 2019 Kobuk 440 in 8th place.

 Ketil and his family are spending the summer and fall hunting and exploring around Kaktovik and Northern Alaska.
 Ketil was also the leading dog musher in BBC and History Channel’s reconstruction of the Race to South Pole between Amundsen and Scott.